 Should ICANN-accredited privacy/proxy service providers distinguish between domain names used for commercial vs. personal purposes?
 Specifically, is the use of privacy/proxy services appropriate when a domain name is registered for commercial purposes?

-Define “commercial purpose” – must there be actual “trading”, or does it include any online business purpose (e.g. including for information or education)?
+Define “commercial purpose” – must there be actual “trading”, or does it include any online business purpose (e.g., including for information or education)?

 Should there be a definition of what constitutes trading?
 Purpose?
 Level?

-Any difference between “personal” vs “noncommercial” e.g. what about noncommercial organizations or noncommercial purposes such as political, hobby, religious or parental?
+Any difference between “personal” vs “noncommercial” e.g., what about noncommercial organizations or noncommercial purposes such as political, hobby, religious or parental?

 Include whether registration is for commercial purpose (not just the use of the domain name)